juburr/kubescape-orb/README.md

 This is an unofficial orb used to install Kubescape in your CircleCI pipeline and scan for security issues in Kubernetes.
 Contributions are welcome!

+Scan Kubernetes YAML files and Helm charts in your CI pipeline using frameworks such as NSA, MITRE, SOC2, CIS, and more!

 ## Features
 ### **Secure By Design**
 - **Least Privilege**: Installs to a user-owned directory by default, with no `sudo` usage anywhere in this orb.